insooth/insooth.github.io/cpp-type-inference.md

 * values of type of `result` must be `DefaultConstructible` with `{}`,
 * `result` and `ts` must be at least `CopyConstructible` and `CopyAssignable` (`accumulate` requires that).

-Those assumptions are in fact requirements on types that must be satisfied, otherwise we won't get code compiling.
+Those assumptions are in fact requirements on the types that must be satisfied, otherwise we won't get code compiling.

 Our solution seems to be conceptually correct, unfortunately it does not type check.
 Compiler (GCC 6.1.0 with `-std=c++14`) reports that it was not able to deduce template parameter `_Tp` in the following expression: